angular/angular/guides/theming.md

 When you want more customization than a pre-built theme offers, you can create your own theme file.

 A custom theme file does two things:
-1. Imports the `mat-core()` sass mixin.
+1. Imports the `mat-core()` Sass mixin.
 This includes all common styles that are used by multiple components. **This should only be included once in your application.** If this mixin is included multiple times, your application will end up with multiple copies of these common styles.
 2. Defines a **theme** data structure as the composition of multiple palettes.
 This object can be